chrundle/binary-search/README.md

 /* ----------------------- binarySearch ----------------------- */
-/*  Given a sorted array A with length entries this algorithm
+/*
-    returns the index such that A[index] = val or returns -1 if val is not contained in A.
+    Description: Given a sorted array A with length entries this algorithm returns the index such that A[index] = val or returns -1 if val is not contained in A.

     Input variables:
         A  : sorted array of integers